owid/etl/README.md

 ### Fasttrack

-Fastrack script is meant to backport updated datasets as soon as possible.
-It listens to grapher DB for updates and when it detects a change it will:
+Fastrack is a service that polls grapher database for dataset updates and backports them as fast as possible.
+When it detects a change it will:

 1. Run `backport` to get the backported dataset to **local** Walden catalog (without uploading to S3)
 2. Run ETL on the backported dataset